top of page

 Focus Groups

-- All participants need to be adult (18 years or older), speak Portuguese sufficiently for a group discussion and have to live in/around Lisbon, Portugal.
+- All participants need to be adult (18 years or older), speak Portuguese/French sufficiently for a group discussion and have to live in/around Lisbon, Portugal or Brussels/Belgium.

 During the Focus Groups, several theatrical activities based on the Theatre of the Oppressed approach (Augusto Boal, 1974) will be conducted to facilitate the discussion.
 No previous experience is needed.